HewlettPackard/hpe-sd-cloud/docker/images/sa/README.md

     SACONF_activator_db_user=hpsa
     SACONF_activator_db_password=secret

 Note that the specified database instance and user must already exist.
 If you are connecting to an EnterpriseDB Postgres database then just set `SACONF_activator_db_vendor=EnterpriseDB`.
+If you are connecting to PostgreSQL database then just set `SACONF_activator_db_vendor=PostgreSQL`.

 You can provide any variable supported by Service Activator Ansible roles prefixed with `SACONF_`.
 In order to pass environment variables to the docker container you can use either the `-e` command-line option, e.g. `-e SACONF_activator_db_hostname=172.17.0.3` or use `--env-file` along with a file containing a list of environment variables e.g. `--env-file=config.env`.
 You can find an example of such environment file in [`example.env`](example.env).
 For more information check the [official documentation on the `docker run` command](https://docs.docker.com/engine/reference/commandline/run/).